Roadex Project

-The ROADEX Project was an EU-funded collaboration of Northern European road organisations from Finland, Iceland, Ireland, Norway, Scotland and Sweden that aimed to improve the condition of rural road networks.
-The project started as a pilot in 1998 to share best practice, to research and develop new knowledge, and to implement and test new solutions; it is still active, as the ROADEX Network, and currently comprises 13 partner organisations.
+The ROADEX Project was an EU-funded collaboration between Northern European road organisations from Finland, Iceland, Ireland, Norway, Scotland and Sweden that aimed to improve the condition of rural road networks.
+The project started as a pilot in 1998 to share best practices, research and develop new knowledge, and implement and test new solutions; it is still active, as the ROADEX Network, and currently comprises 13 partner organisations.